 - Encourage all staff to feed in suggestions or ideas of what needs to improve, via their subject leader

 - Include pupils and parents in these discussions, even if they aren’t in the working group.
 Tell them you’re going to review your curriculum and why you’re doing it.
-For a great example of how to do this, see Hanover Primary School's statement about their anti-racist strategy (see the document on the left-hand side of the page)
+For a great example of how to do this, see St James and St John CofE Primary School's anti-racist statement

 - Let governors know you're carrying out this work, especially any curriculum link governors.
 Let them know how they can get involved with the working group if they want to